 🍪 We use cookies to serve ads (Google AdSense) and understand site traffic (Google Analytics).
 No personal financial data you enter is ever stored or shared.
-Privacy Policy
+Contact

 UK Personal Finance Calculator 2026